insomnious/game-hogwartslegacy/README.md

 You can also manually install it by downloading the main file and dragging it into the 'drop zone' labelled Drop File(s) in the Extensions tab at the bottom right.

 Afterwards, restart Vortex and you can begin installing supported Hogwarts Legacy mods with Vortex.

+If updating an extension, migration occurs that purges your mods folder and reinstalls any movie mods.

 # Game detection